Which place is cheaper, Chicago or Austin?

 It's quite sunny in Austin.
 In the autumn, Austin often gets more sunshine than Chicago.
 Austin gets 214 hours of sunny skies this time of year, while Chicago receives 195 hours of full sun.

 Austin usually gets more rain in October than Chicago.
 Austin gets 3 inches (77 mm) of rain, while Chicago receives 2.2 inches (56 mm) of rain this time of the year.

 The winter attracts plenty of travelers to both Austin and Chicago.
 The museums, the shopping scene, and the cuisine are the main draw to Austin this time of year.
 Also, many travelers come to Chicago for the museums, the Christmas ambience, the shopping scene, the theater shows, and the cuisine.

 Be prepared for some very cold days in Chicago.
 In the winter, Austin is much warmer than Chicago.
-Typically, the winter temperatures in Austin in January are around 51°F (11°C), and Chicago is about 25°F (-4°C).
+Typically, the winter temperatures in Austin in January average around 51°F (11°C), and Chicago averages at about 25°F (-4°C).

 Austin usually receives more sunshine than Chicago during winter.
 Austin gets 163 hours of sunny skies, while Chicago receives 134 hours of full sun in the winter.